 It’s a word my clients hate to hear.

 It’s all about networking - making connections.
 It’s knowing - or getting to know someone who knows someone who knows about a job.
 Yes.
-That old truism is true.
+That old truism is actually true.
 It’s WHO you know that gets you a job.

 Most people spend their job search time surfing the internet - searching job sites and sending in on-line applications.
 Most companies receive hundreds of resumes for each job posting and those are only the ones that make it through the resume scanning robots that are the site of first rejection for many applicants.
 While job sites are still an important part of the job search, job hunters need to be spending even more time making those personal connections that lead to real and unadvertised job possibilities.